TI tether rig for solving secular spinrate change problem of electric sail: Simulation results

 \section{Simulation results}

 All simulations start from an initial state where the sail rotates perpendicular to the SW.
 Synthetic constant SW is used in first three runs.
 In the last run, real SW is used.
-In all runs the thrust is modulated by $1-\exp(-t/(4\mathrm{h}))$ so that it starts off gradually from zero.
+In all runs the thrust is modulated by $1-\exp(-t/(4\mathrm{h}))$ so that it starts off gradually from zero (a smooth transition from zero to one in a 4-hour timescale).
 This is done to avoid inducing tether oscillations as an initial transient: although the algorithm can damp such oscillations, damping would not occur immediately.

-In Run 1 (Fig.~\ref{fig:run1}), the tilt angle goal (panel a) is zero until 12 h, then it is set to 45$^{\circ}$ where it remains for 18 hours.
-The sail starts turning when the angle is set and reaches almost $45^{\circ}$ angle after 18 hours.
-Then the $\phi$ angle goal is changed from 90$^{\circ}$ to -90$^{\circ}$ so that the sail starts turning again, via zero to the opposite direction.
-At 48 h the $\alpha$ angle goal is returned back to zero.
+In Run 1 (Fig.~\ref{fig:run1}), the tilt angle goal (panel a) is zero until 0.5 days, then it is set to 45$^{\circ}$ where it remains for 1.5 days.
+The sail starts turning when the angle is set and reaches almost $45^{\circ}$ angle after 0.75 days.
+Then the $\phi$ angle goal (the polar angle of the spin vector) is changed from 90$^{\circ}$ to -90$^{\circ}$ so that the sail starts turning again, via zero to the opposite direction.
+At 2 days the $\alpha$ angle goal is returned back to zero.
 Thus, Run 1 exercises a back and forth swing of the tether rig.
 Spinrate regulation greediness parameter $g_\mathrm{s}$ is set to zero in Run 1 so that we can observe the natural tendency of the spinrate to vary during the turning manoeuvre.
 The spinrate (Fig.~\ref{fig:run1}, panel d) increases up to 25\,\% from the initial value when the sail reaches $\approx 45^{\circ}$ angle.
 The increase is due to conservation of the sun-directed angular momentum component $L_z$: $\vert \mathbf{L}\vert=\sqrt{L_x^2+L_y^2+L_z^2}$ must increase if $L_x^2+L_y^2$ increases while $L_z$ remains constant.

 The thrust direction (Fig.~\ref{fig:run1}, panel e) varies according to the spinplane orientation.
 The total thrust is somewhat smaller when the spinplane is actively turned, which is due to the fact some tethers are then throttled in voltage (Fig.~\ref{fig:run1}, panel f).